shawngmc/game-extraction-toolbox/README.md

  **Mega Man Legacy Collection 1**               | 100%   |
  **Mega Man X Legacy Collection 1**             | 75%    | X4 doesn't appear to be ROM based
  **Sega Genesis and Mega Drive Collection**     | 90%    | Some compressed variants not yet extracted
+ **Sonic Adventure DX (Hidden Game Gear games)**| 100%   | This is only the Game Gear games - SADX itself can not be made into a ROM/ISO!
  **Street Fighter 30th Anniversary Collection** | 100%   | All games are playable with some version of MAME!